DFE-Digital/publish-teacher-training-prototype/app/content/course-summary-examples.md

 Train with us and you’ll be part of a thriving creative network, with access to world class facilities and beautiful grounds at the Becoming a Teacher (BAT) university.

-## Example 2 - primary course provided by a SCITT
+## Example 2 - primary course provided by school centred initial teacher training

 In this example, the provider focuses on how the candidate will be supported throughout their course through a school mentor and regular feedback.